jimbobbennett/sidequests/README.md

-# SideQuests: Your Open-Source Appwrite Todo Companion
+# SideQuests: Your Open-Source Todo Companion

 ##  ⚔️ Conquer Your Daily Quests with SideQuests!

-SideQuests is a beautifully crafted Flutter application designed to simplify your task management with the power of Appwrite.
-Leveraging the robust features of Appwrite's backend-as-a-service, this open-source project empowers you to build your own fully-functional todo list application.
+SideQuests is a beautifully crafted Flutter application designed to simplify your task management with the power of Appwrite and Launch Darkly.
+Leveraging the robust features of Appwrite's backend-as-a-service and Launch Darkly feature flags, this open-source project empowers you to build your own fully-functional todo list application.

 ## ✨ Features